-Effective June 1, 2019, the Company adopted Topic 842 - Leases, which specifies how to recognize, measure, present and disclose leases.
+The Company follows the provisions of Financial Accounting Standards Board Accounting Standards Codification Section 842 "Leases", which specifies how to recognize, measure, present and disclose leases.
 The standard provides a single accounting model, requiring the recognition of assets and liabilities for all major leases previously classified as "operational leases".